neonious/Neonious-Node/INSTALL.md

 This part is very much manual work.
 Not automized well.

-Instead, consider using the packages https://www.neonious.org/static/neonious-node-engine-1.0.0-win.zip
+Instead, consider using the package https://www.neonious.org/static/neonious-node-engine-1.0.0-win.zip

 Goal: Create executables which run on any system with Cuda 11.2